fnfontana/BrowserCK/project_notes.md

 - [x] Implement a dedicated function or script to handle the yt-dlp command.

+---

+## Next to Implement

+- [ ]

+---

+## Room for Improvments

+- [ ] Optimize yt-dlp arguments.
+- [ ] Insert modal showing the option to embed subtitles or not
+  - [ ] Or maybe assign an alternative hotkey for this option
+- [ ] Present in a clean way the video title and metadata after downloading it.
 - [ ] Fetch multiple links from the clipboard and download them.

-- [ ] Present in a clean way the video title and metadata after downloading it.

-- [ ] Optimize yt-dlp arguments.
+- [ ] Enable quiet mode (backgroud processing without gui)

-## Improvments

-- [ ] ffmpeg post processing / compressing to save space
+- [ ] Use ffmpeg post processing / compressing to save space

-- [ ] enable quiet mode (backgroud processing without gui)
+---

-## Ideas
+## Other Ideas

 - New name ideas:
   - Chrome Commander